-Students in this program begin their in-school clinical experiences early in their education, with close supervision and coordination from faculty.
-Candidates are placed in clinical experiences by the program director to local schools for their practicum.
+Students in this program begin their in-school practicum experiences early in their education, with close supervision and coordination from faculty.
+Candidates are assigned by the program director to local schools for their practicum.

 Learn in Term-Length Blocks

 Courses are offered together in term-length blocks, with each block devoted to a different grade level range and teaching experience.
 Explore the blocks in the accordion below.

 Block 1 focuses on first through third grade classrooms.